 I wanted a quantizer and also a lag function so I combined them both in the DJB-013 design since there was adequate panel space.
 Since I built this module I have acquired a Blacet MiniWave and my ComputerVoltageSource modules which all have quantizing functionality and the MOTM-820 VC Lag Processer so my DJB-013 Quantizer and Lag module is redundant.
 I decided to replace it with the Barton BMC-016 Dual Nice Quantizer which has 16 different quantizing modes.
 There is a thread on the Electro-Music forum on the BMC016 Dual Nice Quantizer.
+Note this is for the six trimmer version, not the 8 trimmer version.

 Barton Dual Quantizer